NubeIO/rubix-ce-docs/docs/hardware/controllers/supervisors/rubix-compute/overview.md

 # Overview

+The Rubix-Compute is the NubeIO gateway.
+It is a small wireless gateway capable of monitoring and controlling various applications.
+For example, it can be used in building to control and monitor the heating, cooling and ventilation systems.

 This IoT multi-gateway will collect data from both wired and wireless devices.
 It will enable you to aggregate data from multiple sensors and send it anywhere – your cloud, a local server, or 3rd-party hardware.

 ![rc5.png](../../../img/rc5.png)